- Housing and Residence Life Home

 If I am eligible to live off campus, what resources are available to help me find an off-campus apartment?

-Residential Housing’s Off-Campus Living Office serves as a resource for students by assisting with off-campus living issues and promoting positive relationships between student residents and the Athens community.
+Housing and Residence Life’s Off-Campus Living Office serves as a resource for students by assisting with off-campus living issues and promoting positive relationships between student residents and the Athens community.
 Students can visit the Off-Campus Living website to find resources, contact information, and an off-campus rental listing system.
 You can also contact Off-Campus Living at firstname.lastname@example.org.

 What services are available on campus to help transfer students make a smoother transition to Ohio University?